baltimoreheritage/civil-rights-heritage/_pages/housing.md

 On May 26, 1957, the _Baltimore Sun_ reported, HOUSING SEEN RACE HURDLE: N.A.A.C.P.
 Official Assails Rent, Purchase Setup:

 > Negro and white families alike suffer from existing practices of segregation in housing.
-Clarence Mitchell, director of the Washington branch of the National Association for the Advancement of Colored People, said here last night.
+Clarence Mitchell, director of the Washington branch of the National Association for the Advancement of Colored People, said here last night.[@_housing_1957]

 ## 1959: Baltimore Neighborhoods, Inc. founded by James Rouse, Ellsworth Rosen, and Sidney Hollander, Jr.